"Gangster or Gagster?"

 Love and loyalty are indeed among the highest of God’s moral virtues, but they are not meant to excuse the kind of violent, despicable gangsterism that has plagued too many of our cities in the last 150 years.
 As Paul writes in 1 Cor.
 13:6, “Love does not delight in evil.”
 The same could be said for the issue of loyalty and other important moral virtues, including our God-given ability to create art and entertainment.

+Based on a true story, FIND ME GUILTY opens with New Jersey mobster Jackie DiNorscio ("Duh-nor-she-o"), a member of the Lucchese crime family, being shot by his best friend in the 1980s.
+Jackie survives, only to be busted for illegal drugs.
+Jackie gets a 30-year sentence, but is offered an opportunity to shorten his time by testifying against his closest friends, men he has known since childhood.
+Loyal to a fault, Jackie refuses to testify and becomes part of the largest group of criminal defendants in U.S. history.
+Acting as his own lawyer, Jackie takes over the spotlight, but his cocky, outrageous manner threatens to endanger everyone's defense in one of the longest criminal trials in U.S. history.
 Vin Diesel, who's gravitated to action hero roles, is very good as Jackie.
 So is the rest of the cast, especially Ron Silver as the sympathetic but no-nonsense judge.
 The story and characters are very entertaining and well-directed by veteran Sidney Lumet.
 The movie seems to take Jackie's side, however, and contains abundant foul language.
 Jackie's love and loyalty may be commendable in many circumstances, but not when it comes to protecting violent criminals.